DataDog/documentation/content/en/marketplace/marketplace.md

 ### 1. Choose an integration type

 There are a few different ways to integrate with Datadog.
-Depending on the use cases and type of integration, choose the approach that makes the most sense for your offering.
+Depending on the use case and type of integration, choose the approach that makes the most sense for your offering.

 #### [**1.
 Datadog Agent-based Integration**](https://docs.datadoghq.com/developers/integrations/)